rbhachu/smartbrain-frontend-jwt/README.md

 ```

 <i>* You will also need to download the SmartBrain Back-End Server Repo and install it too.<br>
-The Repo also includes full instructions on how to do this too.<br>
+The SmartBrain Back-End Server includes full instructions on how to do this too.<br>
 Back-End Server Repo Link: https://github.com/rbhachu/smartbrain-backend-jwt</i>
 </p><br>